qouteall/qouteall-blog/blog/2025/About circular reference.md

 [Rice's theorem](https://en.wikipedia.org/wiki/Rice%27s_theorem) is an extension to Halting problem: All non-trivial semantic properties of programs are undecidable (includes whether it eventually halts).

 (Note that halting problem cares about whether program halts in finite time, but don't care about how long it takes.
 A program that need to run 1000 years to complete still halts.)

+### Halting problem means nothing can be done?

+Halting problem and Rice's theorem says that we cannot reliably analyze arbitrary Turing-complete programs.
+But it doesn't mean nothing can be analyzed.

 ## Non-Turing-Complete programming languages